 The Apple Doesn’t Fall Far from the Tree

 These are samples of thoughts/beliefs that evolve directly from what his parents offered him as a child and teen.
-He was admittedly lazy, unmotivated and difficult.
+He was admittedly lazy, unmotivated, and difficult.
 As a result, his well-intentioned parents pushed and pushed to keep him going, or at least they tried.
 Many of you can likely relate to this.

 As your child or teen struggles to engage with life, you feel compelled to take over for them and push them along.
 Early on, this can work fairly well.
 Yes, exhausting…but you can get the job done.

-However, with time, this proves to be utterly frustrating and ineffective with many teenagers, particularly the more strong willed.
+However, with time, this proves to be utterly frustrating and ineffective with many teenagers, particularly the more strong-willed.

 Perhaps more importantly, is understanding how the young apple is often burdened for life by the incessant nagging from the motherly tree!
 How does this happen?

 When the child or teen has their head in the pillow or is staring at a screen, or in some other way is ignoring you, just remember a part of their brain is listening.
 This part of their brain is always taking notes, so to speak.
-Thus, the words you repeatedly utter, over and over, often becomes THE underlying template for the messages that circulate in their brain.
-Every though from my client’s brain highlighted above flowed directly from very specific experiences this man had with his mother.
+Thus, the words you repeatedly utter, over and over, often become THE underlying template for the messages that circulate in their brain.
+Every thought from my client’s brain highlighted above flowed directly from very specific experiences this man had with his mother.

 And…It’s Still Not Working!

 Guess what?
-The pressure filled language we use with our teenagers doesn’t work for the teen.
-It does generate conflict, anxiety and disrupted relationships, but it is ineffective in getting easeful action and motivation.
+The pressure-filled language we use with our teenagers doesn’t work for the teen.
+It does generate conflict, anxiety, and disrupted relationships, but it is ineffective in getting easeful action and motivation.
 Guaranteed!

 They do create much misery for us as adults.
-In a world with more luxuries than any generation in history could imagine, we are seeking more prescriptions for medications to help us solve out stressful thinking.
+In a world with more luxuries than any generation in history could imagine, we are seeking more prescriptions for medications to help us solve our stressful thinking.

 Nagging is Not a Parenting Plan

-For now, my suggestion is this: Please understand that nagging, constant reminding, prodding, pushing and yelling at the kids is NOT a healthy parenting plan.
+For now, my suggestion is this: Please understand that nagging, constant reminding, prodding, pushing, and yelling at the kids is NOT a healthy parenting plan.
 In fact, it’s a bad habit.
 I use my adult client as an example so that you can see the possibilities that flow from such unhealthy patterns.
 Please don’t delay a change in your parenting, if you find yourself constantly nagging and harassing the kids to get going.
-Stop using your voice to try to try to control them, and commit to a better action plan.
+Stop using your voice to try to control them, and commit to a better action plan.
 There are several layers to this discussion, and next week I will outline this in more depth.